 Coils of rainbow resin are stacked high, and towers of chairs pop up around every corner like little Leaning Towers of Pisa.
 We meet a woman who can weave a seat in 45 minutes, and the charming Juan, who has been an atelier fixture since the reign of Benoît’s father:

 Back in the day, there was even a training school for those looking to work in the rattan furniture game.
 But by the 1950s, the number of flourishing factories had dwindled from 100 to 50, as did the need for a fully-fledged school.
 The emergence of aluminium was also a blow to the industry.

-In 2013, a fire tragically destroyed the building and most of its treasured stock– and at the end of our visit, Benoît agrees to pull out the atelier’s Crown Jewels: the oldest remaining Gatti chair in existence (circa 1920), and the only archival documents saved:
+In 2013, a fire tragically destroyed the building and most of its treasured stock– and at the end of our visit, Benoît agrees to pull out the atelier’s Crown Jewels: the oldest remaining Gatti chair in existence (circa 1920), and the only archival documents they could save:

-“We’re a respectful, serious company” he concludes when asked about how Gatti continues to hold its own.
-Today their only competition is in Asia, which poses a real threat with their low-cost imitations of the Parisian-born bistro chair.
+“Well we’re a respectful, serious company” he concludes when we ask how Gatti continues to hold its own.
+Today their only competition is the Asian manufacturers, he explains, who pose a real threat with their “low-cost imitations” of the Parisian-born bistro chair.
 “We know they’re not making true Gatti chairs.
 We know the difference in craftsmanship.”
 So do Benoît’s clients, who hail from every corner of the world.

-Ask any Parisian where their best memories have been made, and it’s likely they’ll say en terrasse over (one too many) bottles of wine at any given brasserie.
+Ask any Parisian where their best memories have been made, and it’s likely they’ll say en terrasse over (one too many) bottles of wine at a dimly-lit brasserie.
 Be it Hemingway’s Left Bank staple, la Palette, or Simone-de-Beauvoir’s Café de Flore, Gatti has always been there – literally, and figuratively – for support.